galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 ## Visualize the predictions
 The previous step produces a predicted file of type `tabular`.
 Rename this file to `predicted_labels` by using `edit` dataset property.
 This tool will create three output files, one each for confusion matrix, precision, recall and f1-score and roc curves.
 These files are zipped.
+These files should be downloaded and unzipped to see the `html` file which contains the plot.

 > ### {% icon hands_on %} Hands-on: Visualize the predictions
 >